 Where Can I Get More Information on Abdominal Hollowing?

 You can attend my live course on Core Stability for the Rehab client.
-I go through my technique when it comes to abdominal hollowing and how it is a vital step in rehabilitation and in core stability continuum.
+I go through my technique regarding abdominal hollowing and how it is a vital step in rehabilitation and the core stability continuum.
 I don’t teach the course often, maybe one time a year.
-The next time is in October 2011.
-I have also have a DVD of the presentation.
+The next time was in October 2011.
+I also had a DVD of the presentation.
 To get more details on the DVD, click here.

-I don’t think I am allowed to give you the link to the magazine but if you want a full copy of it contact the BCAK.
+I don’t think I can give you the link to the magazine, but if you want a full copy of it, contact the BCAK.